 MP3s use a type of file compression that makes the file lose elements of the audio.
-Meaning that in order to reduce the file size, it removes some of the data, thus lowering the bitrate.
-The more the data removed, the lower the bitrate, the smaller the file.
+Meaning that reducing the file size, removes some of the data, thus lowering the bitrate.
+The more data removed, the lower the bitrate, and the smaller the file.

 Lossy audio (formats like MP3s, AACs, and WMAs – does anyone even use those anymore?) use this type of data removal compression and it’s irreversible.
 Once you’ve removed it, it’s gone for good.

 This “cheating” allows for significantly smaller files.
-For audio, this type of compression allows MP3s at 128kbps to take up about 1mb of space per minute of audio.
-And MP3s at 320kbps takes up about 2.4mb per minute.
+For audio, this type of compression allows MP3s at 128kbps to take up about 1 MB of space per minute of audio.
+And MP3s at 320kbps take up about 2.4 MB per minute.
 But again, with an irreversible loss in data and audio quality.

 Despite this loss in quality, MP3s do have another benefit besides manageable file sizes.
-That being it is the only audio format that you can add metadata.
-Such as the artist name, album image, and production notes into the file itself.
+That being it is the only audio format to which you can add metadata.
+Such as the artist name, album image, and production notes in the file itself.

 If you are looking to slim down some of your audio, we here at Мusic Gateway have a great (and free!)
 WAV to MP3 converter tool.
 Check it out today!